eclipse-archived/ceylon-lang.org/documentation/1.0/tour/annotations.md

 <!-- try: -->
 <!-- check:none:Annotations M5 -->
-    shared annotation Transactional transactional
+    shared annotation TransactionalAnnotation transactional
             (Boolean requiresNew = false)
-        => Transactional(requiresNew);
+        => TransactionalAnnotation(requiresNew);

-This method simply produces an instance of the class `Transactional` that will be attached to the metamodel of an annotated method or attribute.
+This method simply produces an instance of the class `TransactionalAnnotation` that will be attached to the metamodel of an annotated method or attribute.
 The meta-annotation specifies that the annotation may be applied to methods and attributes, and may occur at most once on any member.

 <!-- try: -->
 <!-- check:none:Annotations M5 -->
-    shared final annotation class Transactional(requiresNew)
+    shared final annotation class TransactionalAnnotation(requiresNew)
-            satisfies OptionalAnnotation<Transactional,
+            satisfies OptionalAnnotation<TransactionalAnnotation,
                             FunctionDeclaration|ValueDeclaration> {
         shared Boolean requiresNew;
     }